What’s Wrong with Alcoholics Anonymous?

 “All of these sciences point to the fact that we can get better,” says Dean.
 “There’s a body-mind-spirit connection.
 How we feel actually determines how our body is going to express itself.”
 Treatment programs can apply this new scientific knowledge to help us overcome our alcohol or substance use disorders.

-12-Step Dominance
+Reasons for 12-Step Dominance

 As Lance Dodes explains, at the end of Prohibition and in the middle of the Great Depression AA really “spread like wildfire.”
 And, “despite the absence of any scientific evidence of the approach’s efficacy,” science turned away and AA became the top treatment for addiction.

 The science behind addiction has changed.
 But the general format of AA and the principles taught by the 12 Steps have stayed the same for the past 80-plus years.
+Today, there are many evidence-based and scientifically proven alternatives to AA.
+They just aren’t as widely known.

 In general, if AA doesn’t work for you, people say that you only have yourself to blame.
-Phrases like, “You’re not working the Steps enough,” or, “You just haven’t tried hard enough,” are common.
+Phrases like “You’re not working the Steps enough” or “You just haven’t tried hard enough” are common.
 Maybe people have even said this to you before.
 And frankly, that’s not helpful to anyone, and it’s simply not okay.

 No other field of medicine blames the patient if the treatment doesn’t work.
 If chemo doesn’t work for someone diagnosed with cancer, we don’t say it’s that person’s fault for not trying hard enough.
 In reality, doctors would try different medications or treatments to still help the person overcome the cancer.
 Why don’t we do the same with treatment programs for alcohol and substance use disorder?